 The Return of the Native From now on you can once again read The Native!
 We’re calling it the ‘Return of the Native’.
 (If you know anything about Thomas Hardy that will make you smile).
-Click here:- Return of the Native April 2018
+Click here:- June 2018

 If you wish to hire St James please contact Administrator Sue Wills at the Parish Office (in St James) on 01206 30 23 78 or email her at email@example.com The rate of hire is £15.00 per hour

 The ‘Holy Mowers’ meet on Thursday mornings 10.00-12.30 with a half-hour break for coffee.
 Come as often and for as long as you want.
 The churchyard looks as it has never looked before!
 Contact Sheila Crowe (pictured below) on 30 65 74.
 On Sat 17th Feb at 11.00 instead of working at All Saints we will be tidying up around St James for an hour or so.
 Please bring gardening gloves and a spade, fork and other gardening implements.
 You could come for coffee or breakfast (8.30 til 10.00) beforehand if you like!

 MISSION OF THE MONTH: Beacon of Hope for Widows, Vulnerable Women and Children (BHWVC)

 Contacts: e-mail firstname.lastname@example.org A charity that our church members are keen to support via Wivenhoe Methodist